 As trade increased, people began to eat in more comfortable surroundings.
 Dining spaces were added to architectural house plans, solidifying the dining area as an actual domestic room.
 Although, there would have been much debate over the physical location of said room.

 Dining room lighting sorted!
 Well nearly.
 If you can, ALWAYS fit a dimmer switch to allow full control over the ambience in your room.
 “Up a bit, down a bit.”
 It doesn’t matter how exacting you are; a dimmer can accommodate the minutest of adjustments.
+Don’t forget to finish off your table with the pièce de résistance, a vase of beautiful flowers or grasses.

 And now you’ve created your perfect dining room atmosphere, why not have a look at what magic you can whip up with your living room lighting?